07. Variational Autoencoders¶

 $$ \begin{aligned} \mathcal{L}_{\theta,\phi}(x) &= \mathbb{E}_{q_\phi(z \mid x)}\!\left[\log \frac{p_\theta(x,z)}{q_\phi(z \mid x)}\right] \\ &= \mathbb{E}_{q_\phi(z \mid x)} \big[\log p_\theta(x,z) - \log q_\phi(z \mid x)\big] \\ &= \mathbb{E}_{q_\phi(z \mid x)} \big[\log p_\theta(x \mid z) + \log p_\theta(z) - \log q_\phi(z \mid x)\big] \\ &= \mathbb{E}_{q_\phi(z \mid x)}\big[\log p_\theta(x \mid z)\big] - \mathrm{KL}\!\left(q_\phi(z \mid x)\,\|\, p_\theta(z)\right). \end{aligned} $$

-It turns out, instead of maximizing the log-likelihood of our evidence (a single data point) which is intractable, we can aim at maximizing ELBO, the lower bound of our evidence likelihood, which is fully tractable.
-We can simply plug in and calculate the solution for the equation above and optimize our network for both $\phi$ and $\theta$ within a single backward pass.
+It turns out that instead of maximizing the log-likelihood of the evidence (a single data point), which is intractable, we can maximize the ELBO — the lower bound on the evidence likelihood — which is fully tractable.
+We can evaluate the expression above and optimize the network for both $\phi$ and $\theta$ in a single backward pass.

 Unbiased Gradient Estimation¶